juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_seaweedfs.md

 Both SeaweedFS and JuiceFS split files into smaller chunks before persisting them in the underlying data system:

-- SeaweedFS splits files into 8 MB blocks.
-For extremely large files (over 8 GB), it also stores the chunk index in the underlying data system.
+- SeaweedFS splits files into 8MB blocks.
+For extremely large files (over 8GB), it also stores the chunk index in the underlying data system.
-- JuiceFS uses 64 MB logical data blocks (chunks), which are further divided into 4 MB blocks to be uploaded to object storage.
+- JuiceFS uses 64MB logical data blocks (chunks), which are further divided into 4MB blocks to be uploaded to object storage.
 For details, see [How JuiceFS stores files](../architecture.md#how-juicefs-store-files).

 ### Tiered storage